 - 1. Understanding the nature and scope of marketing - 2.
-Develop an understanding of various marketing philosophies - 3.
-Understanding the marketing mix and marketing environment - 4.
-Understanding segmentation, targeting and positioning - 5.
-Understanding consumer behaviour and its application in marketing - 6.
-Develop an understanding of decisions concerning 4 P's product, price, place and promotion - 7.
-Understanding contemporary issues in marketing
+Understanding the marketing mix and marketing environment - 3.
+Understanding segmentation, targeting and positioning - 4.
+Develop an understanding of decisions concerning 4 P's product, price, place and promotion

 Pedagogy: The teaching pedagogy will be a blend of teaching and learning techniques including: